jamestiotio/cse/pa/PA2/README.md

 $ openssl req -new -key example.org.key -out example.org.csr
 ```

 Then, contact [@csesubmitbot](https://t.me/csesubmitbot), send the `/signcertificate` command, followed by uploading the CSR file (`example.org.csr`, in our case) to the Telegram Bot.
-After some processing time, if everything is okay, the bot will then provide the signed certificate back, which can be downloaded to your directory of choice (`credentials`, in our case).
+After some processing time, if everything is okay, the bot will then provide the signed certificate back, which can be downloaded to your directory of choice (`credentials/`, in our case).
 Do not forget to also obtain the CA's public key (`cacsertificate.crt`).

 Finally, rename `example.org.key` to `example.org.pem` and run these commands to allow JCE to read the private and public parts of the `.key` file: